 As we get ready for the Fourth of July holiday, we at College Basketball Talk will be rolling through the pressing questions for every team in the top 25.

-Today, we take a look at the teams ranked 11-25.
+Today, we take a look at the teams ranked in the top ten.

 What is the question that we will need answered for the best teams in college basketball next season?